ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **File management**: The operating system provides a way for programs to access and manage files on the computer's storage devices.

-- **Memory management**: The operating system manages the allocation of memory to programs and ensures that different programs do not interfere with each other's memory.
+- **Memory management**: The operating system manages the allocation of memory to programs, and ensures that different programs do not interfere with each other's memory.

 - **Process management**: The operating system manages the execution of programs and ensures that they are allocated the resources they need to run.